Ardrossan U13 boys win Nozack Cup - FortSaskOnline.com

 To cap off the perfect weekend, the U13 boys filled the net in a 7-2 win over the Lorelei Tigers for gold.

-After scoring an impressive 21 goals at the FC Memorial Challenge Tournament, the Ardrossan U13 boys will now get set for provincials in March.
+The Ardrossan U13 boys will now get set for provincials in March.
+Last year, some of the boys won gold playing in the U12 division.